-And despite still being used by motorists, you can take a stroll on the bridge on foot to view the beautiful Moselle River.
+And despite still being used by motorists, you can stroll on the bridge on foot to view the beautiful Moselle River.

 11. What to do in Trier at Night, Trier Nightlife

 There are plenty of things to do in Trier at night.
-The city has numerous dance clubs and bars, most of which are English, Irish and German.
+The city has numerous dance clubs and bars, mostly English, Irish, and German.
 In these places, they serve the best drinks and electrifying entertainment to a rowdy drinking crowd.

 Just across the Trier Cathedral stands Walderdorffs, Domfreihof, which acts as a café by day, and a dance club at night.
 The café and the bar are open from Sunday to Thursday.

-The café usually converts into a dance club operating from 10.00 am to 12.30, but it can extend up to 2 am or beyond on Friday and Saturday.
-You have to pay a fee to attend the dance club, which varies depending on the evening.
+The café usually converts into a dance club from 10.00 am to 12.30, but it can extend to 2 am or beyond on Friday and Saturday.
+You must pay a fee to attend the dance club, which varies depending on the evening.

-In Trier, there are plenty of other entrancing nightclubs.
-These include the Exhaus, Zurmaiener Strasse 114 that has both dancing and bands, and Irish Pub, Jakobstrasse 10, known to serve tasty toasted sandwiches, along with Guinness and Harp.
+In Trier, there are plenty of other fascinating nightclubs.
+These include the Exhaus, Zurmaiener Strasse 114, which has both dancing and bands and the Irish Pub, Jakobstrasse 10, known to serve tasty toasted sandwiches and Guinness and Harp.

 - Best Things to Do in Aachen, Germany